 Given that you manage a golf course at a significant elevation, just think of the advantages of offering your players this tool which takes the guess work out club selection.
 What do you currently tell your visiting golfers about how much more club to hit? ½ a club?
 1 club?
 More?

-After 8 years of researching golf ball trajectories, I’ve developed an accurate computer model predicts golf ball distances and trajectories hit with different clubs.
+After 16 years of researching golf ball trajectories, I’ve developed an accurate computer model that predicts golf ball distances and trajectories hit with different clubs.
 I use it in my errant golf ball analysis work which involves recommendations to golf courses and driving ranges about containment net heights.
 I’ve also been involved in numerous litigations involving golf ball damage.

 The elevation tool consists of a spreadsheet where one enters the ranges of the golfer’s different clubs along with temperature and elevation of the home course as well as the new course (which might be yours).
 The information could be entered by an employee in the pro shop and printed out for the customer.
 Or, the tool could be sent to the customer via email for them to do themselves.